AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 ## Legacy settings {#legacy-settings}

-If you are **not** running the latest version of Campaign, the parameters and UI sections described below still apply to you.
+If you are **NOT** running the latest version of Campaign, the parameters and UI sections described below still apply to you.

 ### Retries {#legacy-retries}